HEP-FCC/fcc-physics/README.md

     make -j 4 install
     cd ..

+Test:

+	cd build
+	make test

+## Generating events with pythiafcc

+Example pythia8 configuration cards are available in the

+## Writing your own C++ analysis code

+No documentation yet, but you can already run the examples, and learn by looking at the code.

-Creation of an example FCC EDM root file **COLIN MAKE SURE FCCEDM IS DEFINED, AND REPLACE WITH make test**
+Create an example FCC EDM root file:

     ${FCCEDM}/bin/fccedm-write

-Test of the executable:

-    ${FCCEDM}/bin/fccedm-write
+Read this file with an analysis executable:

     ./install/bin/analysiscpp-read

-Test of the shared library:
+Read this file with a python ROOT macro making use of an analysis class compiled in a shared library:

     python -i example-lib/test_macro.py

-## Using pythiafcc
+## Generating events with pythiafcc

 **COLIN add instructions for pythiafcc**